brenoroosevelt/habemus/index.md

 var_dump($myClass->foo instanceof SimpleFoo); // true
 var_dump($myClass->foo instanceof SpecialFoo); // false
 ```
-You can use a specific instance in a particular class.
+Now, container will always resolve FooInterface instances with a SimpleFoo object, but you can use a specific instance in a particular class:
 ```php
 <?php